Mario Martino

-Mario Martino (also known as Angelo Tournabene) is a former nun and transsexual male author.
+Mario Martino (also known as Angelo "Tony" Tornabene) was a former nun and transgender male author.
 He is known for writing one of the first autobiographies on the trans male experience.
-He also worked with the Labyrinth Foundation in Yonkers, New York.
+He also founded and directed the Labyrinth Foundation Counselling and Gender Services in Yonkers, New York.

 Work prior to gender transition

+Martino was born in Gary, Indiana in 1937.

 As a nun, he was removed from his convent when it became clear that he had sexual feelings for women.
 In his autobiography, Martino explicitly connects his sexual orientation to his gender identity, saying "I was a boy.
 I felt like one, I dressed like one, I fought like one.
 Later I was to love like one."

 While working as a laboratory technician prior to his gender transition, Martino and other technicians took a 17-ketosteroid urine test, where it was found that he had "the 17-ketosteroids of a 17-year-old male".
-While working in the laboratory he met his wife, a registered nurse named Rebecca.
+While working in the laboratory he met his wife, a registered nurse named "Rebecca" (Dorcas Tornabene).

 Autobiography

-Emergence: A Transsexual Autobiography was published by Martino in 1977, alongside a collaborator named Harriet.
-(Note: Only identified by her first name) The book discussed his gender dysphoria, a lack of attachment to traditional feminine pursuits, his sexual attraction towards women and not men, and difficulty coming to terms with his gender identity as a child, and how these contradicted with his Italian-Catholic upbringing.
+Emergence: A Transsexual Autobiography was published by harriet press in 1977.
+The book discussed his gender dysphoria, a lack of attachment to traditional feminine pursuits, his sexual attraction towards women and not men, and difficulty coming to terms with his gender identity as a child, and how these contradicted with his Italian-Catholic upbringing.

 Martino's autobiography has been described as "the first complete autobiography of a trans-sexual who has undergone medical treatment to change to male from female".
 It was notable for including explicit mentions of sexual activity, which are often absent from transgender autobiographical accounts.

+Martino was a guest on several talk shows to promote his book.

 Gender transition and aftermath

 Martino's gender transition consisted of a double mastectomy, a hysterectomy, phalloplasty and hormonal treatment.
 While transitioning, he nearly died after three surgeries proved unsuccessful.
 However, following surgery, he was able to obtain a new drivers' license, an amended birth certificate and college certificate under his preferred name.

 Despite this, Martino faced discrimination by employers and school admissions officials, having been fired from his job in a nursing home when officials were told of his gender identity.
 One landlord kicked Martino out of his house, and he "lost out on several good jobs because of" his trans identity.
 "I still cannot get a teaching position in a college because of it", Martino said in 1980.

-He worked with the Labyrinth Foundation, a facility in Yonkers, New York for counseling those with gender dysphoria.
+He founded the Labyrinth Foundation, a facility in Yonkers, New York for counseling those with gender dysphoria.
 He and his wife gave marriage and psychological counselling to trans people.